vladavilov/playground/git-epic-creator/services/ai_tasks_service/README.md

 ## Contributing

-This service follows the architecture patterns established by `ai_workflow_service`.
+This service follows the architecture patterns established by `ai_requirements_service`.
 When adding new experts:

 1. Create expert class in `src/orchestrator/experts/`
 2. Implement structured I/O (Pydantic models for input/output)